mtijas/dako-k22/README.md

 ## Development environment

 There is a `docker-compose.yml` file for those who want to use Docker as their development environment.
-Our project file `notebooks/dako-gw-grp2.ipynb` is available there, but feel free to use it outside of Docker as well.
+Our project file `notebooks/DAKO Spring 2022 - Team Work.ipynb` is available there, but feel free to use it outside of Docker as well.

 The Docker environment can be started simply with `docker-compose -up` and stopped with `^c`.